mendozg/bitraam/bitraam/plugins/coldcard/README.md

 Coldcard uses the standard for unsigned transactions:

-PSBT = Partially Signed Bitcoin Transaction = BIP174
+PSBT = Partially Signed Bitraam Transaction = BIP174

 The Coldcard can be used 100% offline: it can generate a skeleton Bitraam wallet and save it to MicroSD card.
 Transport that file